 How to copy a floppy disk to a CD

-Floppy diskettes are notoriously bad and by today's standards not a good way to store any important information.
-If you still have any important data on a floppy diskette backing it up on a different medium such as CD, is highly recommended.
+Floppy diskettes are notoriously bad and, by today's standards, not a good way to store any important information.
+If you still have any important data on a floppy diskette, backing it up on a different medium, such as a CD, is highly recommended.

 Insert the floppy diskette you want to copy

 First, insert the floppy disk into the floppy drive.
 Double-click the My Computer icon on your computer desktop or select it from the Start menu.
-View the floppy drive contents by clicking or double-clicking on the drive letter assigned to it (usually the A: drive).
+View the floppy drive contents by clicking or double-clicking the drive letter assigned to it (usually the A: drive).

 Copy floppy contents to a folder on computer